By Chan Kung and Yu (Tony) Pan *

 Final analysis conclusion:

-Founder of Anbound Think Tank in 1993, Chan Kung is now ANBOUND Chief Researcher.
-Chan Kung is one of China’s renowned experts in information analysis.
+- Founder of Anbound Think Tank in 1993, Chan Kung is one of China’s renowned experts in information analysis.
 Most of Chan Kung‘s outstanding academic research activities are in economic information analysis, particularly in the area of public policy.